Course Outline

 - Analysis checklist.

-- Utilizing features: name resolution, colorization, marking, ignoring, commenting, time references, time shifts, etc.
+- Utilizing features: name resolution, colorization, marking, ignoring, commenting, time references, and time shifts.

 - Understanding the Expert System.

-- Interpretation (reference patterns) and understanding the impact of OS/driver offload features.
+- Interpretation using reference patterns and impact of OS/driver Offload features.

 - Lab exercises and case studies.

-- Filtering traffic: Display filters (creating "in-flight" filters and macros), following streams.
+- Traffic filtering: Display filters (creating 'in-flight' filters, macros), following streams.

 - Basic predefined descriptive statistics and summaries: Capture Properties, Protocol Hierarchy, Conversations, Endpoints, Packet Lengths, IP-specific data.